Yub-S/legallens/readme.md

 # Legal Lens 🔍

-Legal Lens is a browser extension that helps users understand Terms & Conditions easily.
-Select any text from Terms & Conditions on any webpage, click the extension, and get an AI-powered analysis of potential risks and important points.
+LegalLens T&C Checker is a browser extension that helps users understand Terms & Conditions easily.
+Select any text from Terms & Conditions on any webpage, click the extension, and get an AI-powered analysis of potential risks and important points in seconds.

 ## Features